To run the marathon in 3h00min, you need to maintain a pace of 14km/h (4min15 per km).

 With the marathon 2 weeks away, it is time to lighten the training schedule to be fully rested at the start.
 We will stick to 3 sessions this week, without exceeding an hour of running.

 The workload drops so that you feel fresh for the start of the race.
-The programme includes just two short running sessions, which is just enough to stretch the legs.
+The programme includes just 3 short running sessions, which is just enough to stretch the legs.